 Model Owner:

 FIS SecurLock Predict follows a rule-based system that utilizes FICO Falcon's transaction scoring capabilities.
 These scores are utilized by SecurLock to obtain a decision, with its predefined rules acting as the main model processing unit.
-The risk scores provided by Falcon Fraud Manager are generated by the proprietary neural network technology by FICO .
+The risk scores provided by Falcon Fraud Manager are generated by the proprietary neural network technology by FICO while VISA VAA and Mastercard are sourced to trigger alerts for potentially compromised transactions.

-FICO collects financial data from banks around the world.
+To process the transactions and to score them, FICO collects financial data from banks around the world.

 The Falcon model evaluates data generated from two sources: current transaction and card profile.
 Card profile is a continuously updated history of the card associated with a given transaction.